honeycombio/helm-charts/charts/secure-tenancy/README.md

 ## Template Manifest
 It may be desired to have Helm render Kubernetes manifests but not have them installed.
 You can use the `helm template` command to accomplish this.
-By default the output Kubernetes manifests will contain Helm specific annotations.
+By default, the output Kubernetes manifests will contain Helm specific annotations.
 You can remove these from the output templates by setting a special `omitHelm` parameter to false when generating the templates.

+## Upgrading

+### Upgrading from 0.1.4 or earlier
+Support for stable Kubernetes was added.
+If you are deploying to a cluster that is Kubernetes version 1.19 or greater this will leverage the stable version for Ingress.
+With the stable version, each path definition will use `pathType: Prefix` which means the path itself can not contain any wildcards.
+If you previously had this set to `/*` or similar, you will need to update your path to remove the wildcard.